 2. Pay all your bills on time

-Keep all accounts in good standing.
+To improve your credit score for a mortgage, keep all your accounts in good standing.
 Missing a payment can lower your credit score, and late payments can stay on your report for up to seven years.
-If you’re currently late on a payment but still within the grace period, contact the creditor right away to see if you can get things back on track.
+If you’re currently late on a payment but still within the grace period, contact the creditor right away to see if you can get things back on track (and the late charge erased).
 If you do have a late payment on your record, strive to make payments on-time moving forward.

 3. Reduce your credit card balances